JonathanMcCormickJr/learnrustsomemore/README.md

 For more information about this error, try `rustc --explain E0382`.
 error: could not compile `learnrustsomemore` (bin "learnrustsomemore") due to 1 previous error
 ```

+## 2024-11-03
+Whew knew working with strings could be this complicated?
+Lol.